 ==== Correlated subquery

 A correlated subquery is one in which the subquery refers to values in the parent query or operation.
 The subquery returns a potentially different result for each row in the parent result set.
-We saw an example of a correlated sub-query when performing an ""anti-join"" earlier in the chapter.
+We saw an example of a correlated sub-query when performing an "anti-join" earlier in the chapter.

 [source, sql]